Takeaways from day 11 of Trump’s New York hush money trial with Hope Hicks

 Returning from Thursday was forensic analyst Douglas Daus, from the Manhattan District Attorney’s Office.
 He had previously shared evidence that was retrieved from the phone of Trump’s former lawyer, Michael Cohen, including secret recordings.

-Emil Bove, from Trump’s defence team, attempted to get Daus to admit to “gaps in the handling of this data” by pointing out that the events in question happened in 2016 — and Daus received the phone to examine in 2023.
+Emil Bove, from Trump’s defence team, attempted to get Daus to admit to “gaps in the handling of this data”.
+He pointed out that the events in question happened in 2016 — and Daus received the phone to examine in 2023.

 Then, another witness from the district attorney’s office took the stand: paralegal Georgia Longstreet.
-She spoke to evidence gathered from Trump’s social media accounts, including a post from 2016 complaining about levels of support from women voters.
+She spoke to evidence gathered from Trump’s social media accounts, including a post from 2016 complaining about the level of support he received from women voters.

 Hope Hicks takes the witness stand